Combodo/combodo-powerbi-integration/README.md

-# PowerBI integration - Helpdesk view
+# Reporting for PowerBI - Helpdesk view

 ## About